 The FAFSA is a “snap shot” of your status on the day you submit it.
 Therefore, report your marital status as of the day you submit the FAFSA.
-Dependent students, who marry later in 2013 or 2014, will have an opportunity to update their marital status on the FAFSA to reflect their marriage.
+Dependent students, who marry later in 2014, have an opportunity to update their marital status on FAFSA to better reflect their current situation.

-For dependent students anticipating completion of the 2014-2015 FAFSA, you absolutely want to complete your FAFSA before the FAFSA Priority Deadline of March 15th!
+For dependent students anticipating completion of the 2014-2015 FAFSA, you absolutely want to complete your FAFSA before the FAFSA Priority Date of March 15th!
 Once you are married, you may change your marital status on the FAFSA and retain your Priority Status.
-The instructions below will still apply for the changes you make, although the tax year will be 2013.
+The instructions below will still apply for the changes you make, although the tax year and income information will be for 2013.

 - Student applicants may update their marital status if selected for verification or if marital status results in a change from dependent to independent.